Test of English as a Foreign Language (International Applicants Only)

 We offer TOEFL waivers by request via email to our office after you submit your application to those who

 - are citizens of any of the following countries;

 - have graduated with an undergraduate or a graduate degree from a U.S. college or university, where all courses were taken in the U.S.; or

 - have been working in the U.S. full-time for at least two years after receipt of undergraduate degree.

-You must email our office to request a TOEFL waiver - it is not automatic.
+You must email our office after you submit your application to request a TOEFL waiver - it is not automatic.

 English Placement Exams

 NOTE: All international students are required to take oral and written English placement exams administered at Duke during orientation.
 These exams are independent of the TOEFL score submission requirement.
 Depending on placement results, students are either exempt from, or placed into, one English course.
 Students with English course requirements must make satisfactory progress toward completing these requirements while in the program.